PREVIEW-Tesla succession planning, demand in focus ahead of shareholder meeting

 Straubel is considered a potential successor to Musk too, according to Deepwater's Munster.

 Proxy advisory firm Glass Lewis recommended Tesla shareholders vote against Straubel's appointment, citing worries about his independence.
-Straubel is also CEO of Redwoo Materials, a battery recycling and materials company.
+Straubel is also CEO of Redwood Materials, a battery recycling and materials company.

 Shareholders will also cast votes on the re-election of Musk and Chair Robyn Denholm as board members.